Office of Research Oversight

 The creation of an "Office of Research Oversight" within the Veterans Health Administration was mandated under legislation signed by the President on December 6, 2003, as Public Law 108-170.
 Per the statute, ORO reports directly to the Under Secretary for Health and serves as the primary VHA office for advising the Under Secretary on matters of research compliance.
 The statute further provides that ORO shall function independently of entities within the Veterans Health Administration with responsibility for the conduct of medical research programs.

-Complaints related to VA research can often be resolved by contacting the VA Medical Center conducting the research.
+Concerns related to VA research can often be resolved by contacting the VA Medical Center conducting the research.